 Relatively unknown until recently (to me at least), Oman is increasingly attracting travelers from around the world looking for incredible landscapes and an authentic Arabian experience.
-Crystal clear seas and infinite golden dunes, arid mountains and lush oasis, incredible mosques and mud-brick villages, vast arid plains and gigantic canyons: Oman is a country of contrasts, a guarantee to leave you amazed.
+Crystal clear seas and infinite golden dunes, arid mountains and lush oasis, incredible mosques and mud-brick villages, vast arid plains and gigantic canyons: Oman is a country of contrasts with so many beautiful places to visit.

 Oman (officially the Sultanate of Oman) has so much to offer you could easily spend 10 to 15 days there.
 But if time is of the essence, a 7-day itinerary is a great start to visit some of the most beautiful places in Oman.